denvermullets/obsidian-task-rollover-plugin/README.md

 ### Development

 1. Clone this repository into your vault's `.obsidian/plugins/` folder
-2. Run `npm install` to install dependencies
+2. Run `yarn install` to install dependencies
-3. Run `npm run dev` to start compilation in watch mode
+3. Run `yarn dev` to start compilation in watch mode
 4. Reload Obsidian to load the plugin
 5. Make changes and reload to see them take effect

+> Consider using Obsidian hot reload plugin for better dev experience https://discordapp.com/channels/979539930869010452/1257773276835479572/1426609118436790314

 ## Building

-- `npm run build` - Builds the plugin for production
+- `yarn build` - Builds the plugin for production
-- `npm run dev` - Builds the plugin and watches for changes
+- `yarn dev` - Builds the plugin and watches for changes

 ## Configuration